AndrianaBilali/web/content/members/andribilali.md

 email: t8220100@aueb.gr
 photo: andribilali.jpg

-Andriana Bilali is an undergraduate student at the Department of Management Science & Technology, Athens University of Economics and Business.
+Andriana Bilali is an undergraduate student at the Department of Management Science & Technology at Athens University of Economics and Business.